shu-yusa/deuteron-states/README.md

 Code for exactly solving neuteron's binding states in different ways.

 ## Prerequisites
-A fortran compiler (e.g. gfortran) is installed.
+A fortran compiler (e.g., gfortran) is installed.

-## Detail of the code

 ## Compile and execution
 ### direct/